fcangialosi/easy-ec2/README.md

 found in the [AWS IAM Management Console](https://console.aws.amazon.com/iam/home?#/home).
 If you haven't already, you may need to create a new user here to get the proper keys.

+## Install

+Just copy the executable to a directory in your PATH, e.g. `/usr/local/bin`